-By letter and enclosures dated June 20, 2017, the Maryland Department of Environmental (MDE) submitted to the U. S. Environmental Protection Agency (EPA) an annual ambient air monitoring network plan in accordance with the regulatory requirements of 40 CFR Part 58 - Standards for Ambient Air Quality Surveillance.
-Based on our review, EPA hereby approves MDE's June 29, 2017 annual ambient air monitoring network plan on the basis that the plan meets the requirements of 40 CFR Part 58.10.
-In addition, MDE also requested a waiver to relocate the Photochemical Assessment Monitoring Station (PAMS) from Beltsville, MD to Essex, MD.
-In accordance with 40 CFR Part 58 Appendix D, EPA hereby approves MDE's waiver request to allow the collection of the required PAMS measurements at an alternate location.
+By letter and enclosures dated May 28, 2019, the Maryland Department of Environmental (MDE) submitted to the U. S. Environmental Protection Agency (EPA) an annual ambient air monitoring network plan in accordance with the regulatory requirements of 40 CFR Part 58 - Standards for Ambient Air Quality Surveillance.
+Included in this plan is MDE's ozone enhanced monitoring plan (EMP) as required in 40 CFR Part 58 Appendix D 5(h) by October 1, 2019.
+Based on our review, EPA hereby approves MDE's May 28, 2019 annual ambient air monitoring network plan and MDE's EMP on the basis that the plans meet the requirements of 40 CFR Part 58.